emilypoulin/StingraySpines/README.md

 ### 4. Puncture_Removal.R

 R code analyzing dynamic and quasi-static performance of physical models in puncture and removal tests.
 Includes ANOVA, Tukey HSD post-hoc tests, and figure generation.

-## Data associated with this repository are released under CC0